advancedresearch/the_century_of_satire/the-ouroboros-hypothesis.md

 The only known time period and place that The Ouroboros Hypothesis is applicable historically, is to late 1st to 2nd century Early Christianity.

-If The Ouroboros Hypothesis is false, then it almost certaintly never happens historically.
+If The Ouroboros Hypothesis is false, then it almost certainly never happens historically.
 However, if the hypothesis is true, then it shaped a whole era of literature and religion, even most people were unaware about this particular literary event in their own past.